The COVID-19 test includes a swab to the back of the nose and detects the presence of the virus that causes COVID-19.

 How Long Does It Take to Get My Test Results?

-Under normal circumstances, you should receive nasal swab test results in two to three days.* If you have the rapid test, you will receive results within 24 hours.
+You should receive nasal swab test results in two to three days.
+If you have the rapid test, you will receive results within 24 hours.
 The fastest way to receive results is through MyNortonChart.

 How Will I Receive My Swab Test Results?